Shuyib/london_weather_prediction/README.md

 sunshine_global_radiation
 pressure_precipitation

 The model can be improved by using more advanced models like XGBoost, LightGBM, and CatBoost.
+Can this data be combined with a clinical dataset to reveal any correlations with health of the residents of London?
+Something to explore as well.

 More details can be found in the jupyter notebook.